How to Create a Location-based Application and Why You Should Build One: 5 Top Ideas

 Whizzy is an items’ delivery service for the Middle East market.
 The clients can order item movement or delivery and track the order in real-time, while the driver carries it out.

-Stfalcon built iOS and Android applications for clients and drivers from scratch in two languages: English and Arabic.
+Stfalcon built app based location tracking services for iOS and Android for clients and drivers from scratch in two languages: English and Arabic.
 A website and admin panel was also developed for the project.

 Geolocation technology has something to offer beyond suggesting popular restaurants nearby and yet another location-based dating app.
 You just got to think of what activities are location-related and where would people love to see a bit of automation.